BrianBartling/lily-lute/README.md

 # lute-tab

-*lute-tab* is a toolbox containing assorted tools for typesetting lute tablature.
-It is currently only implemented for French-style Renaissance tablature.
+*lute-tab* contains a variety of tools used for typesetting French-style Renaissance lute tablature.

 This package is intended to be used with GNU LilyPond.
 It belongs to *openLilyLib*, LilyPond's community library system.